ravikirankrishnaprasad/melanoma-detection-neural-network/README.md

 - This project focuses on the detection of skin cancer using image data.
 - The background of the project involves the use of machine learning and image processing techniques to identify melanoma from skin images.
-- The business problem addressed by this project is to provide a reliable automated method to assist dermatologists in diagnosing skin cancer.
+- The business problem addressed by this project is to provide a reliable automated method to assist dermatologists in diagnosing skin cancer, which can significantly reduce manual effort and improve early detection rates.
-- The dataset used is from the ISIC (International Skin Imaging Collaboration) archive.
+- The dataset used is from the ISIC (International Skin Imaging Collaboration) archive, consisting of 2357 images of malignant and benign oncological diseases.
+- The diseases covered in the dataset include Actinic keratosis, Basal cell carcinoma, Dermatofibroma, Melanoma, Nevus, Pigmented benign keratosis, Seborrheic keratosis, Squamous cell carcinoma, and Vascular lesion.

 ## Conclusions
-- The model achieved a high accuracy in detecting melanoma.
+- The custom CNN model achieved a high accuracy in detecting melanoma.
-- Data augmentation significantly improved the model's performance.
+- Data augmentation significantly improved the model's performance and helped in handling class imbalances.
-- Using a pre-trained model like ResNet-50 yielded better results than training from scratch.
+- Using a custom model instead of a pre-trained model provided insights into the model architecture and its performance.
-- The project demonstrates the potential of AI in medical diagnosis.
+- The project demonstrates the potential of AI in medical diagnosis and the importance of handling class imbalances in medical datasets.

 ## Technologies Used
 - Python - 3.7